joverhul/AMPL_Azure/AML_instructions.md

 # Azure Instructions
 This is instructions to run the ATOM Modeling PipeLine (AMPL) using Azure Machine Learning.

+The input for this example can be found on [MODAC](https://modac.cancer.gov/assetDetails?dme_data_id=NCI-DME-MS01-106689321)

 ## Environment Setup

 Before beginning, an AML environment should be created.
 The enviornment should be created with the dockerfile provided.
 Adjust the dockerfile to match if you are creating a cpu or a cuda environment.